zhelnov/coding-challenge/README.md

 ## Introduction
 Here at Weld we use [NestJS](https://nestjs.com/) for our applications.
 So this project also reflects that.
 On our front-end we use NextJS and GraphQL.
 For simplicity we have used the monorepo structure from NestJS.

+Fork this repository and create your own repository to get started.

 ## Challenge
 One of our customers wants us to help them build a pipeline for Hubspot.
 And they want us to setup a new data-pipeline for them to get information out and into their current data-warehouse.